mkacz91/polysim-ts/README.md

 Polyline Simplification
 =======================

+**This is a fork of [the Processing version](https://github.com/mkacz91/polysim), rewritten in TypeScript.
+Documentation refers to the original.**

 This project demostrates an original algorithm for polygonal line simplification.
 Given a polygonal line, referred to as _path_, we produce a visually similar path, but with less vertices.
 The restruction criterion is